 - You order your food at your seat but payment is taken on the bottom floor.
 They prefer cash MAD but you can use cards

 Live Music / Jam Sessions

-The best way to experience Café Clock in Fes is to visit on one of their Live Music nights which take place every Wednesday.
+The best way to experience Café Clock in Fes is to visit one of their Live Music nights which takes place every Wednesday.

 Their Jam sessions are really popular evenings and it’s great how it brings people together.
 These are completely FREE and start from around 7 pm.